3-Web-Devs/Login-System-with-Local-Storage-and-without-Models---Quiz-1/README.md

-# Login System with LocalStorage (Without Models) – Quiz 1
+# Login System with LocalStorage– Quiz 1

-A simple Login and Registration System built using HTML, CSS, and JavaScript.
+A simple Login and Registration System built using HTML, CSS, and JavaScript on React+Vite.
 All user data is stored in LocalStorage as required by the Advance Web Development – Quiz 1 instructions.
-No backend or models are used.

 ---